There will be some major tech changes that could help reshape the small business landscape.

-On a par with influencer marketing, small businesses will begin to adopt social media advertising in 2019.
-While influencers are considered social media advertisers, social media advertising encompasses other areas, like pay-per-click marketing.
-The rise of social media advertising is in step with the personalization of consumers – people want to be served ads of products they want to buy.
+Small businesses will continue to adopt social media advertising in 2021.
+While influencers are considered social media advertisers, social media advertising also encompasses other areas, like pay-per-click marketing.

-"As more businesses start micro, social advertising will continue to grow as a cost-effective and efficient way to target specific audiences," said Matt Rosenberg, communications manager for Wix.com.
+"As more businesses start micro, social advertising will continue to grow as a cost-effective and efficient way to target specific audiences," said Matt Rosenberg, former communications manager for Wix.com and current senior manager of media relations at Weber Shandwick.
 "The ability to create unique and differentiating content that engages customers through social media channels is paramount in today's growing digital landscape."

-This trend is paying dividends.
-Rosenberg cited one study that said three-quarters of U.S. consumers purchased a product they saw in a brand's social media post.
+This trend is paying off: According to Rosenberg, three-quarters of U.S. consumers purchased a product they saw in a brand's social media post.
 If you're not already active on social, it's time to start showcasing your brand.
 [Interested in finding the right social media marketing solution for your small business?
 Check out our top picks.]